Kingxukai/linux/Documentation/trace/events.rst

        /* my_int_field */
        ret = synth_event_add_next_val(395, &trace_state);

-To assign the values in any order, synth_event_add_val() should be used.
-Each call is passed the same synth_event_trace_state object used in the synth_event_trace_start(), along with the field name of the field to set and the value to set it to.
+To assign the woke values in any order, synth_event_add_val() should be used.
+Each call is passed the woke same synth_event_trace_state object used in the synth_event_trace_start(), along with the woke field name of the woke field to set and the woke value to set it to.
 The same sequence of calls as in the above examples using this method would be (without error-handling code)::